 "An Eyewitness Account of The Catskills’ Journey from Borscht Belt to Love Beads to Locally Cured Bacon"

 Whether it finally comes to be called the New Hamptons for its swank second-homes, or the Anti-Hamptons for its Brooklyn, boho vibe, few of us who recall the Catskills’ Dirty Dancing era would think of it as a place where style trends are born.
-In those years, when the resort area, a two-hours drive north of Manhattan, was known as the Borscht Belt, in those years when gribenes, fried chicken skin, was deemed a culinary delicacy, and in those years comics dropped their pants in one of entertainment’s less-evolved punch-lines, this province seemed more like The Land Taste Forgot.
+In those years, when the resort area, a two-hour drive north of Manhattan, was known as the Borscht Belt, in those years when gribenes, fried chicken skin, was deemed a culinary delicacy, and in those years comics dropped their pants in one of entertainment’s less-evolved punch-lines, this province seemed more like The Land Taste Forgot.
 I come by these rather ignominious insider details firsthand, as I spent early childhood summers at my grandparents’ Catskills hotel, Forman’s Manor, a playground for the wave of early 1900s Jewish immigrants who had finally secured a toehold in America’s middle class.

 Yet until I picked up Stephen Silverman’s book, The Catskills: Its History and How It Changed America, I never realized this region had been influencing American culture for centuries.
 It predated the Wild West as the New World’s first frontier, the setting for James Fenimore Cooper’s The Last of the Mohicans.
 Reports of local witchcraft inspired enduring folk-figures like Washington Irving’s Headless Horseman and Rip Van Winkle.
 During Prohibition, the deep woods and fast running-streams became popular spots for gangsters like Legs Diamond, Dutch Schultz, and members of the Murder, Inc. crowd to stash contraband hooch, along with a few bodies, conveniently close to resorts where their families spent the summer.
-If the Catskills is best known as a starting ground for some of America’s most popular, twentieth century entertainers from Mel Brooks to Woody Allen and Jerry Lewis to Jerry Seinfeld, who even then showed his grasp of cultural trends by sporting an up-to-the-minute mullet, it’s because the Borscht Belt era bred a distinctive brand of Jewish humor: ironic, irreverent, and rooted in the cultural misunderstandings, miscalculations, and malapropisms of the immigrant experience.
+If the Catskills is best known as a starting ground for some of America’s most popular, twentieth-century entertainers from Mel Brooks to Woody Allen and Jerry Lewis to Jerry Seinfeld, who even then showed his grasp of cultural trends by sporting an up-to-the-minute mullet, it’s because the Borscht Belt era bred a distinctive brand of Jewish humor: ironic, irreverent, and rooted in the cultural misunderstandings, miscalculations, and malapropisms of the immigrant experience.

-Still, Silverman observes that the most important quality of resorts from that era, the ‘all inclusiveness’ displayed in the sprawling Grossinger’s and my family’s more modest Forman’s Manor which put opulent dining, athletics, entertainment, and shopping all under one roof, serves as the DNA for present day tourism phenomena like cruise ships and modern Las Vegas.
+Still, Silverman observes that the most important quality of resorts from that era, the ‘all-inclusiveness’ displayed in the sprawling Grossinger’s and my family’s more modest Forman’s Manor which put opulent dining, athletics, entertainment, and shopping all under one roof, serves as the DNA for present-day tourism phenomena like cruise ships and modern Las Vegas.
 If “What happens in Vegas stays in Vegas,” the Catskills of that time was also a place where new identities could be forged.

 A Personal View of The Borscht Belt